 GPUs, on the other hand, can also be swapped easily as they use PCI-E sockets.
 You should not encounter any problems doing so as these socket versions are backward compatible.

 Laptops vs. Desktops

 Generally, desktop computers can provide you with bigger displays, better & more powerful processors, and more memory.
 Laptops are more preferable since they are very portable.
-Moreover, there are some laptops which not only offer you portability but also come with top of the range features, perfect for a graphic designer.
-Macbook pro’s are a perfect example for it.
+Moreover, there are some laptops that not only offer you portability but also come with top-of-the-range features, perfect for a graphic designer.
+MacBook pros are a perfect example of it.
 Even a basic 13-inch MacBook Pro is perfectly capable of handling any graphic designing software.